 The Boston Bruins are having a great year, but perhaps not great enough.
 They have beat a number of strong teams; however, might run into difficulty should they face the Washington Capitals in the playoffs.
-With that in mind, the Bruins could look to make some changes ahead of the trade deadline, but nothing conclusive has yet been released.
+With that in mind, the Bruins could look to make some changes ahead of the NHL trade deadline, but there are no real solid rumors and nothing conclusive has yet been released.

 The Minnesota Wild have a chance to make it to the playoffs, and looked to further secure a spot by releasing Jason Zucker to the Penguins in exchange for Alex Galchencyuk, prospect Calen Addison and a conditional first-round draft pick.
 That certainly should give the Wild an edge, but more trades could be coming.
 If any player demonstrates anything less than a commitment of 100%, GM Bill Guerin is ready to drop him.
 He told reporters yesterday, “I wholeheartedly expect this team to compete for a playoff spot.
 We’re right there.
 And if there’s any signs of anybody taking their foot off the gas, that will be an indication.”